ralfze/ws2324-web-app/README.md

 - Java Development Kit (JDK)
 - Spring Boot framework
-- A database (e.g., H2, MySQL) if the `TodoRepository` is configured to use one
+- A database (e.g., H2, MySQL) if the `DiceRepository` is configured to use one

 ## Running the Application